 Can passenger transport lugguage on the bus?
 You bet!
 I have seen anything go on those roof: heavy backpacks and bags, huge suitcases, and even a coffin.
 Sometimes people sit on it.

-Riding a chicken bus is an incredible experience.
+Riding a chicken bus is an incredible experience when in Central America.
+A must in Guatemala.
 A few cents will transport you to your destination (a bit uncomfortably and with a lot of changes, but who cares?!) and you will get to learn a lot about the local culture.

 Go for it, and enjoy your ride!